profgaelle/profgaelle.github.io/index.md

 ### Create a website

 Next, I created a website using the [hugo academic template](https://themes.gohugo.io//theme/academic/post/getting-started/).
-I realised in doing so that installing the desktop version of git.

 ### Create a book